-Night Light essentially reduces the blue light radiation that emits from the monitor.
+Night Light essentially reduces the blue light radiation that emits from the monitor by the lowering amount of blue lights spectrum.
 This kind of light is harmful if exposed intensively during the night.
 One significant effect is your sleep cycle would be disrupted.
-Plus, it can decrease an eyes fatigue when using the computer for reading.
-So, how to activate Night Light on Windows 10?
+Plus, the Night Light can minimize eyes fatigue when using the computer for reading.

-Please note that Night Light only available if you have been installed Windows 10 Creator Update.
+Please note that Night Light only available if you have installed Windows 10 Creator Update.
 If the machine has not updated yet, go to Windows 10 Update Assistants to get new improvement.

 Alright, let’s go to the tutorial.

-How to Activate Night Light on Windows 10
+How to activate Night Light on Windows 10

-Click the Notifications icon in the bottom corner of Taskbar.
+1. Click the Notifications icon in the bottom corner of Taskbar.

-How to Adjust Night Light Color Temperature
+How to adjust Night Light color temperature

 The intensity of the warm color of Night Light can be adjusted as you desired.
-In order to set the configuration, right-click on the Night Light and then Go to Settings.
+Warmer color could make your eyes sleepy and help you fall into sleep.

-You will see a Windows settings layout, in the Color section, click the Night Light Settings.
+2. You will see a Windows settings layout, in the Color section, click the Night Light Settings.

-Now you can drag to the left to increase the warm color and drag to the right to smooth the yellowish color.
+3. Now you can drag to the left to increase the warm color and drag to the right to smooth the yellowish color.

 The Night Light is set to be activated at night by default.
 But you can turn off the Schedule and keep it running all day.
 I personally always enabled these features since I found it can reduce eyes fatigue and help me sleep.